Ehrlichiosis: Signs and symptoms in dogs

+Ehrlichiosis in dogs exhibits obvious symptoms in the later part of the infection.
+This is why some symptoms are already severe when diagnosed.
+There are three stages of Ehrlichia infection: the acute (or the early stage), sub-clinical (symptoms are not yet evident), and clinical or chronic (symptoms are obvious and long-standing).

 Dogs infected with Ehrlichia often show lameness, lethargy, enlarged lymph nodes, and loss of appetite during the acute phase, which is one to three weeks after infection.
 Other symptoms include cough, diarrhea, vomiting, abnormal bruising and/or bleeding, fever, and loss of balance.

+Dogs with this disease can develop anemia and/or a low platelet count, which can eventually result in bleeding or blindness.
+Some doctors also check for arthritis-like symptoms, where the dogs cannot stand on one foot or more because of sore joints.
+Urinalysis may also be done on the dog to check if the kidneys are infected with the disease.

 Prevention

 No human vaccine is available for ehrlichiosis.
 Tick control is the main preventive measure against the disease.
 However, in late 2012, a breakthrough in the prevention of canine monocytic ehrlichiosis was announced when a vaccine was accidentally discovered by Prof. Shimon Harrus, Dean of the Hebrew University of Jerusalem's Koret School of Veterinary Medicine.

 Measures of tick bite prevention include staying out of tall grassy areas that ticks tend to live in, treating clothes and gear that a tick could jump on, using EPA approved bug repellent, tick checks for all humans, animals, and gear that potentially came into contact with a tick, and showering soon after being in an area that ticks might also be in.

+Veterinarians advise dog owners to eliminate ticks and fleas by using products like Advantix®, Frontline Plus®, Vectra 3D®, or Bravecto® to prevent tick bites and Ehrlichiosis.
+Oral chewable options include Nexgard®, Simparica®, Credelio®, or Bravecto®.

 Treatment

 Doxycycline and minocycline are the medications of choice.
 For people allergic to antibiotics of the tetracycline class, rifampin is an alternative.

-Early clinical experience suggested that chloramphenicol may also be effective, but in vitro susceptibility testing revealed resistance.
+Since a decline in platelets may also be evident in dogs with this disease, Eupherbia Hirta (Tawa-tawa in the Philippines) can also be a supplemental treatment.
+This plant (or medicines which has this ingredient) helps with the increase of platelets.